-pyvenvwrapper is a small and lightweight set of Bash script functions, that enhance the use of Python pyvenv tool.
+pyvenvwrapper is a small and lightweight set of Bash script functions, that enhance the use of venv module for management of virtual environments.

-pyvenvwrapper is a small and lightweight set of Bash script functions, that enhance the use of Python pyvenv tool.
-This functions allow to create and manipulate virtual environments and corresponding projet folders in convenient way using only their names.
+pyvenvwrapper is a small and lightweight set of Bash script functions, that enhance the use of Python standard library venv module for management of virtual environments.
+Between Python 3.2 and Python 3.6 venv module was wrapped in a pyvenv script, that is now officially deprecated in favor of direct usage of venv module. pyvenvwrapper functions allow to create and manipulate virtual environments and corresponding projet folders in a convenient way using only their names.
 Additional feature is automatic activation/deactivation of virtual environment when changing current working directory in the shell.
-Since pyvenv and virtualenv use similar technics for virtual environments, pyvenvwrapper can be used for both, though main aim is pyvenv.
+Since venv and virtualenv use similar technics for virtual environments, pyvenvwrapper can be used for both, though main aim is venv.

 pyvenvwrapper can be used to manage virtual environments and corresponding project folders or only virtual environments.
 In former case it assumes that the same name is used for virtual environment folder and the project folder which uses this virtual environment.
 The directories containing this folders are configured using special variables.

-The idea to create pyvenvwrapper is inspired by using virtualenvwrapper, which at that moment didn’t have support for pyvenv virtual environment management. pyvenvwrapper code is in no way related to virtualenvwrapper code.
+The idea to create pyvenvwrapper is inspired by using virtualenvwrapper, which at that moment didn’t have support for pyvenv and venv virtual environment management. pyvenvwrapper code is in no way related to virtualenvwrapper code.

 Full pyvenvwrapper documentation is available online at readthedocs.org.

 pyvenvwrapper functions are written and tested for Bash shell, however they might work with other Bash-like shells. pyvenvwrapper is pure shell script with calls to common system tools, so it doesn’t care much on what Python version is used, therefore it should work with any Python 2 or Python 3 version.
-Some features will require ‘pip’. pyvenvwrapper originally was intended to be used with ‘pyvenv’ tool, but it supports ‘virtualenv’ tool too.
+Some features will require ‘pip’. pyvenvwrapper originally was intended to be used with ‘pyvenv’ tool (‘venv’ module in Python standard library), but it supports ‘virtualenv’ tool too.

 To install pyvenvwrapper: